LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Date Math Member Methods
 ------------------------

-Lasso 9 provides member methods that perform date math operations on date objects.
-These methods are used for adding durations to dates, subtracting a duration from a date, and determining a duration between two dates.
+A number of member methods are used for performing date math operations on date objects, such as adding durations to dates, subtracting a duration from a date, and determining a duration between two dates.
 These methods are summarized below.

 .. member:: date->add(...)